River Suir

-The Suir is known in Irish as the Siúr and it is thought the present spelling in English with the u and i reversed is due to a mistake.
-Some people therefore feel that the spelling in English should be Siur and this spelling is occasionally seen as Siur.
-Edmund Spenser (1552–1599) author of The Fairie Queene, in his writings during the Elizabethan age while domiciled in County Cork, referred to the "gentle Shure", probable a most accurate spelling and the most phonetically correct of the period.
+The Suir is known in Irish as Siúir and it is thought the present spelling in English with the u and i reversed is due to a mistake.
+Edmund Spenser (1552–1599) author of The Fairie Queene, in his writings during the Elizabethan age while domiciled in County Cork, referred to the "gentle Shure", probably an accurate spelling of the pronunciation of his time.

-In the early years of the 21st century, the remains of a very large Viking settlement were found at a bend in the river at Woodstown just upstream from Waterford.
+In the early years of the 21st century, the remains of a very large Viking settlement were found at a bend in the river at Woodstown, just upstream from Waterford.

 In Clonmel, the Suir floods the local area after very heavy rainfalls falling in the up river catchment of 2,173 km^{2}.
 The Office of Public Works (OPW) completed and installed a Flood Forecasting System which was used to forecast flooding in January 2008 and January 2009, the flooding of January 2009 being a 1 in 5-year event.
-Phase 1 of the Clonmel Flood defence (1–100-year) which stated in 2007 is scheduled for completion in late 2009 and phase two and three as one contract by 2011/2012.
+Phase 1 of the Clonmel Flood defence (1–100-year) which started in 2007 is scheduled for completion in late 2009 and phase two and three as one contract by 2011/2012.
 The flood defence consists of demountable barriers, walls and earth banks.
 The Gashouse Bridge, Coleville Road, Davis Road, the quays and the Old Bridge are generally the worst affected areas.

-River Suir at Ardfinnan in Tipperary.